calmh/solaris-extra-snmp/README.md

     NYMNETWORKS-MIB::tempSensorValue.0 = Gauge32: 20

 With this information, you can graph ZFS ARC size and hit rate, ZFS IO rate and ZFS L2ARC hit rate and IO rate.
+Have a look in the MIB or in the source for more detailed descriptions of the individual variables.

 To use, drop the scripts in for example /usr/local/bin, add the following to /etc/net-snmp/snmp/snmpd.conf:

     pass .1.3.6.1.4.1.25359.1 /usr/local/bin/zfs-snmp
     pass .1.3.6.1.4.1.25359.2 /usr/local/bin/ipmi-snmp